gaghalfrunt/blog/simple-design-is-not-simple.md

 ## Summary

-Of course, a Simple Design is not just what happens to your software once you stop worrying about the future.
+Of course, a Simple Design is not just what happens to your code once you stop worrying about the future.

 It takes practice.
 Fortunately, there is a lot of literature available to learn more about it.
-And even if you, as a developer or architect can't rewrite your whole existing application just for the sake of changing it to a more simple design, you still can start small.
+And even if you, as a developer or architect, can't rewrite your whole existing application just for the sake of changing it to a more simple design, you still can start small.
 With the next feature request or bug report you can start refactoring the part you are working on to be simpler.
 Then gradually improving the design along the way &ndash; which is also known as the [boy scout rule](http://c2.com/cgi/wiki?BoyScoutRule).

 By not providing the most extensible design that caters for every possible use case, we still can provide a design that a) has the flexibility to easily support future requirements, and b) is not bloated with components that are not or only barely used.